Decoding Immunity Supplements

 mushroom supplement next to bowl of mushrooms on wooden background

-Mushrooms are a recent addition to immunity boosting supplements, but they are powerful immune stimulators.
-Mushrooms have a dual benefit of increasing good bacteria in the gut and enhancing T-cells in the immune system.* The polysaccharides in mushrooms are broken down in the digestive tract by our body’s microbiome.
-The chemical produced by the interaction results in enhanced immune function, particularly within the immune T-cells.* Learn more in the article, Mushrooms: How They Support Wellness.
-We packed seven different species of functional mushrooms in our Mushroom 7 supplement.
+Mushrooms are a recent addition to immunity-boosting supplements, but they provide a healthy response to immune stimulators.
+Mushrooms have the dual benefit of increasing good bacteria in the gut and enhancing T-cells in the immune system.* The polysaccharides in mushrooms are broken down in the digestive tract by our body’s microbiome.
+The chemical produced by the interaction enhances immune function, particularly within the immune T-cells.*

 Zinc Supports Immune Cell Function*